 - How Long does it take to clear TEF or TCF?

-Importance of TCF, TEFAQ, TCFQ, TEF Canada Test
+Importance of TCF and TEF Test

-The only way to ensure you have this edge is to sit for a French language proficiency test and obtain a certificate that will evidence your understanding and ability to speak such language.
+The only way to ensure you have this edge is to sit for a French proficiency test and gain a certification to evidence your understanding and ability to speak this language.

-This diploma will enable you to use your language skills in a number of careers like medicine, journalism, business, power, law, education, export, engineering, and more.
+This diploma will enable you to use your language skills in countless careers like medicine, journalism, business, power, law, education, export, engineering, and many more.

 TEF (Test d’Evaluation de Français)

 It is an exam that seeks to test the French linguistic proficiency in people looking to travel, study, or immigrate to France and Naturalize as a French Citizen in France or Canada.

-Why Take TEF Exam?
+Why Take the TEF Exam?

 Types of TEF Exam